-4. Buy prints in a variety of sizes in a single theme.
+4. When thinking of 8 easy ways to makeover an ugly apartment or condo the popular thing that comes to mind is prints in a variety of sizes in a single theme.
 Frame them in DIY frames in rich finishes like those expensive frames you saw at that quaint little Art gallery down in La Jolla.

 5. Buy furniture with character, one item at a time, instead of a whole room-full.
 You must measure the room and create a masterplan before you start buying.
 Decide on a style and color scheme first otherwise the space will look choppy, making you feel stressed out.

 6. Buy quality Rugs that add texture to your space.
 Be on the look out for sales.
 A client of mine recently recounted how with a little patience, she snagged an 8×10 foot rug for $48.
 No kidding!
 The rug makes the room, adding texture, finishing the space.